busterswt/openstack-networking/Intro - Building Blocks.md

 Search the internet for “Quantum Networking” and you’re bound to be overwhelmed with articles on the building blocks of our universe rather than the building blocks of OpenStack.
 The recent name change from Quantum to Neutron makes should make things a little easier to find, but it’s clear that the community is in dire need of real-world networking examples.

-Before we can dig into the configuration of Neutron, it’s important to understand what it is and how it interacts with the rest of the Openstack architecture.
+Before we can dig into the configuration of Neutron, it’s important to understand what it is and how it interacts with the rest of the OpenStack architecture.
 Neutron is the ***networking component*** of OpenStack, and is a standalone service alongside other services such as Nova (Compute), Glance (Image), Keystone (authentication), and Horizon (Dashboard).
-Like those services, the deployment of Neutron involves deploying of several processes on each host.
+Like those services, the deployment of Neutron involves deploying several processes on each host.

 - Neutron relies on Keystone for authentication and authorization of all API requests.